ashmaroli/jekyll/docs/_tutorials/create-jekyll-theme.md

 ## 9. Simplify your site with includes

 Let's suppose your `default.html` file is massive and hard to work with.
-You can break up your layout by putting some of the HTML code in "include-files".
+You can break up your layout by putting some of the content in include files.

 Add a folder called `_includes` in your root directory.
 In that folder, add a file there called `sidebar.html`.

 Remove your sidebar code from your `default.html` layout and insert it into the `sidebar.html` file.

-Where the sidebar code previously existed in `default.html`, pull in your "include" like this:
+In place of sidebar code in `default.html`, pull in your include like this:

 ```liquid
 {% raw %}{% include sidebar.html %}{% endraw %}